 Inoculation with wild spawn — the easiest method — for both AM or EM fungi

-The easiest way of transplanting mycelium is to simply scoop it up from your “secret location” in the forest and move it to your food forest.
+The easiest way of transplanting mycelium is to scoop it up from your “secret location” in the forest and move it to your food forest.
 If you place the transplanted mycelium, so-called virgin spawn, into contact with the right mixture of materials, they will regrow, expanding the colony.
-Again, AM and EM have different preferences, so make sure to match them to fruit trees and nut trees respectively.
+Again, AM and EM have different preferences, so make sure to match them to fruit trees and nut trees, respectively.

-It really doesn’t take much soil to introduce these hyphae fragments into the ground back home.
-Michael Phillips recommends one scoop of soil duff per tree or shrub will do, whether that’s at the time of planting or tucked near roots beneath a recently mulched tree.
+It doesn’t take much soil to introduce these hyphae fragments into the ground back home.
+Michael Phillips recommends one scoop of soil duff per tree or shrub will do, whether at the time of planting or tucked near roots beneath a recently mulched tree.

 Inoculation with mushrooms and mushroom spores — for EM fungi

-So pick your mushrooms, remove the spore-bearing surfaces from the fruiting bodies, crush them, and immerse in water and some clay.
+So pick your mushrooms, remove the spore-bearing surfaces from the fruiting bodies, crush them, and immerse them in water and some clay.
 Thousands of spores will be washed off, resulting in rich inoculum for your nut tree seedlings.
 A spore-mass slurry from a single mushroom, diluted in a 5-gallon (20 l) bucket of water, can inoculate a hundred or more seedlings.
 Hint: you can also use the same slurry to inoculate your seeds.

-Tossing spores using water as a carrier on the ground above the root zones of an already established tree is another method that takes little time and effort.
-Moreover, if you really can’t be bothered with making the spore slurry, the simplest, but maybe not the most effective, way of inoculating would be to simply cut the fruiting bodies into small pieces and mix them into the soil when you’re planting your trees.
+Tossing spores using water as a carrier on the ground above the root zones of an already-established tree is another method that takes little time and effort.
+Moreover, if you really can’t be bothered with making the spore slurry, the simplest, but maybe not the most effective, way of inoculating would be to cut the fruiting bodies into small pieces and mix them into the soil when you’re planting your trees.

 Inoculation with cultivated root fragments – for AM fungi

-Since AM fungi are generalist, and associated with the vast majority of plants in the world, you don’t need any expensive tree nursery type of operation to cultivate them.
-You simply take your soil containing wild spawn or spores of AM fungi, mix it with compost and vermiculate, and add non-woody perennial host plants such as bahiagrass or annual rye.
+Since AM fungi are generalists and associated with the vast majority of plants in the world, you don’t need any expensive tree nursery type of operation to cultivate them.
+You take your soil containing wild spawn or spores of AM fungi, mix it with compost and vermiculate, and add non-woody perennial host plants such as bahiagrass or annual rye.

-These grasses are ideal, because they develop fibrous roots that fungi can colonize and they aren’t winter-hardy.
-Therefore, if you prepare your pots in springtime, and allow enough time for fungi to colonize the roots, by wintertime you’ll have your colonized root fragment ready to harvest plus the perennial grasses will die off once the winter chill strikes them.
+These grasses are ideal because they develop fibrous roots that fungi can colonize, and they aren’t winter-hardy.
+Therefore, if you prepare your pots in springtime and allow enough time for fungi to colonize the roots, by wintertime, you’ll have your colonized root fragment ready to harvest, plus the perennial grasses will die off once the winter chill strikes them.